At Illinois Wesleyan, the accounting faculty emphasize how much students learn and participate.

 Accountants are in demand by many types of organizations.
 They play a pivotal role in making key decisions for private companies, public accounting firms, government agencies, and not-for-profit agencies.

 In recent years, Illinois Wesleyan accounting graduates have accepted positions with all of the major accounting firms and with leading corporations around the country.
+Learn more about the spring internship program.

 Corporate recruiters have often commented on how much they enjoy visiting the IWU campus because of the poise and preparation of the candidates in our accounting program.
 Some accounting graduates have earned master's or doctoral degrees and gone on to teach at the university level.